-Customer-Tailored Energy Efficiency Pilot
+Customer Tailored Energy Efficiency Pilot

-In FY17, the AEG team proposes to launch a pilot program to better serve the needs of specific commercial and industrial customers whose usage is too large for them to qualify for the Direct Install program, but too low for the Large Energy Users Program.
-There are likely significant energy efficiency opportunities at the facilities that these customers operate, and while NJCEP clearly offers programs in which they can participate, the existing mix of available programs may not provide the tools that will allow these customers to maximize their efficiency.
+The Program Administrator proposed to launch a pilot program in FY17 to better serve the needs of specific commercial and industrial customers whose usage is too large for them to qualify for the Direct Install program but too low for the Large Energy Users Program and whose projects are too complex for participation in just one New Jersey Clean Energy Program.
+In the present document, the Program Administrator proposes additional details of the pilot program.